The compilation of an SCASH program is as easy as an MPC++

 Just as a normal C/C++ compiler, the MPC++ compiler produces an

-executable file, named laplace_mpc
+executable file, named laplace_mpc.
+The MPC++ compiler

 accepts most of the compiler options that the C/C++ compiler accepts.